Okpainmo/Chabod-7.0/README.md

 > It comes in both light and dark modes.

 > Chabod is built with a pop-up for telling project stories and an inbuilt blog.
-> It comes in both light and dark modes.

 ## Project Stack/Build Tools